 The rest of the day brought additional experiences that continued to make me so very aware of the disservice my “walls” were doing me.
 I understood that living in a freer and less guarded place was what I had been longing for.
 The intense feelings of energy, love, and vulnerability that I felt that day were more like “real life” than the life I had been living despite all of my success.

 Of course I wasn’t instantly transformed by my experience, but I got a taste of what it felt like to live a life with healthy boundaries instead of impenetrable walls.
 To live each day in this freer place would require further exploration, practice and commitment.
-I committed to allowing myself to feel present and safe in the universe and to helping others achieve the same.
-Ever since this day at the workshop, my life’s work has been studying and training in whatever I thought would help me to best reach Freedom; and how to travel from Fear to Freedom.
+I committed myself to doing whatever it would take to return to the powerful place I discovered that wintery February day.

-After years of studying and training with many different teachers I found my way and have helped many to find their way.
+After years of studying and training with many different teachers, I found my way.
+Subsequently, I have been able to help many others, both personally and professionally.